-- The same strategies outlined in Scenario 1&2 apply. - Non-impacted shifts should be sequestered onsite. - There should be a single control room for operators who have confirmed cases of COVID-19 in the event minimum staffing levels cannot be maintained with employees who do not have the virus. - If available, onsite 24-hour medical care should be considered. - Vending services should be shut down, and food and drinks for quarantined staff brought in as individually wrapped items.
+- The same strategies outlined in Scenario 1&2 apply. - Non-impacted shifts should be sequestered onsite. - If available, onsite 24-hour medical care should be considered. - Vending services should be shut down, and food and drinks for quarantined staff brought in as individually wrapped items.